Data-Advantage/vibestack/step4-vibe/create-app.md

 # Prompt 1: Project Setup with Existing Supabase Integration
 ```
-Create a stub Next.js 15 project with a root landing page that will eventually become the app described in the Project Settings Sources file `product-requirements-document.md`.
+Create a stub Next.js 15 project with a root landing page that will eventually become the app described in the Project Settings Source file `product-requirements-document.md`.
 Use TypeScript, App Router, and Tailwind CSS according to the specifications in Project Settings Sources file `config-files.md`.
 Install shadcn/ui and Lucide icons.
 Set up only the following core files and directories:

-Files to create:
+Files to create (see details in Project Settings Source file `config-files.md`):
-- next.config.js
+- next.config.js (Next 15)
 - postcss.config.mjs
-- tailwind.config.js
 - tsconfig.json
 - .env.example (documenting all required environment variables)
 - app/layout.tsx (root layout)